-The city of Mannheim was once the illustrious capital of the Upper-Rhine.
-From here ruled the Palatine Electors, the Dukes of Baden and the industrial barons of the German Empire.
+The city of Mannheim was once the illustrious capital of the Upper Rhine.
+From here ruled the Palatine Electors, the Dukes of Baden, and the industrial barons of the German Empire.
 Of their legacy, virtually nothing survives.
 Nevertheless, since you might find yourself here having to change trains to go somewhere else, let me give you a quick tour of what’s left.

-Should I visit Mannheim?
+Should you visit Mannheim?

 Rating Category | Score |